Samoa

-Samoa, (Note: /ˈsaːmɔːə/ SAH-maw-ə; /səˈmoʊə/ sə-MOH-ə; /alsouksɑːˈmoʊə/ sah-MOH-ə; Sāmoa, /sm/) officially the Independent State of Samoa, (Note: Malo Saʻoloto Tutoʻatasi o Sāmoa) is an island country in Polynesia, part of Oceania, in the South Pacific Ocean.
+Samoa, (Note: /ˈsaːmɔːə/ SAH-maw-ə; /səˈmoʊə/ sə-MOH-ə; /alsouksɑːˈmoʊə/ sah-MOH-ə; Sāmoa, /sm/) officially the Independent State of Samoa, (Note: Malo Saʻoloto Tutoʻatasi o Sāmoa) is an island country in Polynesia, a part of Oceania, which is in the South Pacific Ocean.
 It consists of two main islands (Savai'i and Upolu), two smaller, inhabited islands (Manono and Apolima), and several smaller, uninhabited islands, including the Aleipata Islands (Nuʻutele, Nuʻulua, Fanuatapu and Namua).
 Samoa is located 64 km west of American Samoa, 889 km northeast of Tonga, 1152 km northeast of Fiji, 483 km east of Wallis and Futuna, 1151 km southeast of Tuvalu, 519 km south of Tokelau, 4190 km southwest of Hawaii, and 610 km northwest of Niue.
 The capital and largest city is Apia.

 The Lapita people discovered and settled the Samoan Islands around 3,500 years ago.
 They developed a Samoan language and Samoan cultural identity.
 Because of the Samoans' seafaring skills, pre-20th-century European explorers referred to the entire island group, including American Samoa, as the "Navigator Islands".
 The country became a colony of the German Empire in 1899 after the Tripartite Convention, and was known as German Samoa.
 German administration ended in August 1914 after New Zealand troops bloodlessly occupied the colony at the start of World War I. New Zealand officially gained control of the region as a League of Nations mandate in 1920, when it became the Territory of Western Samoa.
-After being converted into a United Nations Trust Territory in 1946, Western Samoa gained independence on 1 January 1962 and changed its name to just Samoa on 4 July 1997.
+After being converted into a United Nations Trust Territory in 1946, Western Samoa gained independence on 1 January 1962 and officially returned to its original pre-occupation name Samoa on 4 July 1997.

 Samoa is a unitary parliamentary democracy with 11 administrative divisions.
-It was admitted to the United Nations on 15 December 1976 and the country is also a member of the Commonwealth of Nations, Non-Aligned Movement and the Pacific Islands Forum.
+It was admitted to the United Nations on 15 December 1976 and the country is also a member of the Commonwealth of Nations and the Pacific Islands Forum.
 The island's defence is responsible to the New Zealand Defence Force.

 Etymology

-The name of "Samoa" means "Holy Centre", uniting a compound of the Samoan sa ("sacred") and moa ("centre").
-The name is alternatively derived from a local chieftain named Samoa or an indigenous word meaning "place of the moa", a now-extinct bird, though the bird was known only from New Zealand.
+Samoa may come from Sāmoa, uniting a compound of sā and moa.
+The name is alternatively derived from a local chieftain named Samoa or an indigenous word meaning 'place of the chicken'.

 From independence in 1962, the country was officially known as the Independent State of Western Samoa, (Note: Malo Saʻoloto Tutoʻatasi o Sāmoa i Sisifo) commonly known as Western Samoa.
 (Note: Sāmoa i Sisifo) From 4 July 1997, the country changed its name to Samoa, drawing protests from nearby American Samoa, although the former name remains in use, especially their .ws top-domain.